d4n3sh/thedaneshproject/content/posts/2007-04-20-ubuntu-704-feisty-fawn-released.md

 There are 3 ways to obtain the latest Ubuntu distribution.
 You could [download][4], [buy online][5] or request for the CDs to be shipped to you for free via [shipit][6].

-The download servers may be overloaded due to increased download requests so don&#8217;t expect good speeds.
+The download servers may be overloaded due to increased download requests so don't expect good speeds.
 [Ubuntu 7.04 download page.][4]

 I would suggest going with the torrent way to get better download speeds.
 [Ubuntu 7.04 torrent files.][7]